ausd-io/ausd/contrib/README.md

 ---------------------

 ### [Debian](/contrib/debian) ###
-Contains files used to package doged/doge-qt for Debian-based Linux systems.
-If you compile doged/doge-qt yourself, there are some useful files here.
+Contains files used to package ausd/aus-qt for Debian-based Linux systems.
+If you compile ausd/aus-qt yourself, there are some useful files here.

 ### [Signing](/contrib/signing)
-PGP keys used for signing doged [release](/doc/release-process.md) results.
+PGP keys used for signing ausd [release](/doc/release-process.md) results.

 ### [MacDeploy](/contrib/macdeploy) ###
 Scripts and notes for Mac builds.